DTegano/NHL-Prediction-using-Machine-Learning/README.md

 W = 0.96966, p-value < 2.2e-16
 ```

 Very similiar to goals (and pretty much all of the other variables), we see that there is not a normal distribution with corsi data.
+Now, I'll test for significance:

 ```
 > cor(Home_Corsi, Away_Corsi)
 [1] -0.02187122
->

 > dt1 = dt[,c(8:9)]
->

 > dt1 = lapply(dt1, normalize)
->

 > t.test(dt1$Home_Corsi, dt1$Away_Corsi, paired = FALSE)

 	Welch Two Sample t-test